 Tarryn Sankar, Investment Analyst, Futuregrowth Asset Management

-10.30 Raising debt without government support: How are (in-) country DFIs shifting their focus to more commercial operations?
-Could this help stimulate the bond market?
+11.20 Raising debt without government support: How are (in-) country DFIs shifting their focus to more commercial operations?
+Could this help stimulate the debt market?

 - What impact is the low growth environment in South African having on the role of DFIs?

-- How are DFIs working with (potential) issuers to help stimulate the bond market?
+- How are DFIs working with (potential) issuers and borrowers to help stimulate the debt market?
 What does their offering look like?